 In 1934, Hartley’s became the first place in Australia to hold crocodiles in captivity for public display and was one of the first to successfully breed Saltwater Crocodiles.
 Documentaries produced at Hartley’s created sufficient public pressure to persuade the Queensland Government to declare crocodiles a protected species in 1974 and prohibit hunting of wild crocodiles.
 We have been educating and encouraging crocodile conservation for 87+ years.

 Conserving crocodiles presents special challenges, as they are the largest predators in their habitats, with the potential to threaten humans and livestock.
-Worldwide, crocodiles were hunted for their valuable skins and meat.
+Worldwide, crocodiles were extensively hunted during the first half of last Century, for their valuable skins and meat.